cascode-labs/bandgapReferenceCircuit/README.md

 [Original design](https://github.com/johnkustin/bandgapReferenceCircuit)
 by John William Kustin

+## Competition
+The design was submitted to the 2023 IEEE code-a-chip competition

 # Setup
 This repo runs in a [devcontainer](https://containers.dev/) based on the [iic-osic-tools Docker image](https://hub.docker.com/r/hpretl/iic-osic-tools).